jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 I did mention this all started as a purely-UI project.
 The UI team soon realized they needed sweeping changes to the UI, so they set out to rewrite the UI from scratch.
 With new technologies to boot.
-React, nodejs, microservices, you pick the buzzword and we got it.
+React, Node.js, microservices, you pick the buzzword and we got it.

 Seriously though, the original UI was a rather standard web 2.0 app that they rewrote entirely "the modern way", with react, js, and a host of backend